pgplarosa/humournet/README.md

 |------------|-------------|
 | <img src="test/work.jpg" width="250"> | <img src="output/caption_work.jpg" width="250"> |

 This AI is hilarious :joy:.
-Of course you don't want to sleep at work, and it should be done uless you are going to be :fire:
+Of course you don't want to sleep at work, and it should be done unless you are going to be :fire:

 Let's try another one for a kid having some online learning class.
 | input     | output      |